darcyl/Coursera-Get-Clean---Project2/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were included in the summary set:

 mean(): Mean value
 std(): Standard deviation